augcog/ISAACS_Interface/README.md

 <br>

 ### Deployment
 Each time that you want to run our system, you will have to first disable the RTK signal, and then run the DJI SDK and Rosbridge Server.
-Each time that you change your internet connection, you will also have to change the IP address that the Unity client subscribes to.
 The routine is rather simple:
 1. Power-on the UAV, Manifold and VR-Ready Computer
 2. (Optionally) connect the UAV to the DJI Assistant 2 for Matrice, and launch the Flight Simulator
 3. Turn of the RTK signal through the 'DJI Go 4' app